Bud (1783 ship): Career

-7th enslaving voyage (1791–1792): Captain Clare sailed from Liverpool on 30 March 1791.
+7th voyage transporting enslaved people (1791–1792): Captain Clare sailed from Liverpool on 30 March 1791.
 He started embarking captives at Cape Grand Mount and sailed from Africa on 9 March 1792.
 Bud arrived at Grenada on 9 April.
 She had embarked 264 captives and she arrived with 243, for a 9% mortality rate.
 She sailed for Liverpool on 10 May 1792, and arrived home on 23 June.
 She had left Liverpool with 25 crew members and had suffered eight crew deaths on her voyage.

-8th enslaving voyage (1792–1793): Captain Clare sailed from Liverpool on 10 September 1792.
+8th voyage transporting enslaved people (1792–1793): Captain Clare sailed from Liverpool on 10 September 1792.
 He acquired captives in West Africa, and arrived at Grenada on 1 June with 269.
 Bud sailed from Grenada on 3 July and arrived back at Liverpool on 21 August.
 She had left Liverpool with 22 crew members and had suffered five crew deaths on her voyage.